haiwen/seafile-admin-docs/manual/setup/setup_with_ceph.md

 ## Install and enable memcached

-For best performance, Seafile requires install memcached or redis and enable cache for objects.
+For best performance, Seafile requires install redis or memecached and enable cache for objects.

 We recommend to allocate at least 128MB memory for object cache.